You've got bugs—Fred's got answers! Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 The last time the caterpillar sheds its skin, it enters the cocoon/chrysalis phase, known by scientists as "diapause."
 It's also called a "pupa."
 Inside the pupa, the insect's cells break down into a kind of goop and then rearrange and reassemble to form the body and wings of the adult butterfly or moth.

 The final "instar" occurs when the insect hatches out of the pupal skin, at which point it is ready to mate and continue the cycle.
-The adult feeds just enough to achieve its goal of mating and laying eggs; Beyond that, it has no additional purpose in its adult form.
+The adult feeds just enough to achieve its goal of mating and laying eggs.
+Besides that, it has no additional purpose in its adult form.

 The Monarch Butterfly's Fascinating Caterpillar